cbeck88/cegui-emscripten/README.md

 Some changes needed to be made to the samples framework so that it is all linked at compile time as well.
 There was also a complete replacement of the build system.
 This was in order to make it easier to build on emscripten without compromising the ability to make native builds.

+**Note**: The targetted OpenGL version is, OpenGLES 2.0, with Vertex Array Object extension.
+Not all devices have this, but the extension was made core in WebGL 2.0. (https://www.khronos.org/registry/webgl/extensions/OES_vertex_array_object/)

 # External dependencies (for emscripten build)

 - CMake version >= 2.8.12